Been a funny old week....

 Charities can request the amount needed to cover eligible costs for the aforementioned period, where this is not met by other confirmed funding, although successful applicants may not receive the full amount requested.
 Please note, uniformed youth groups are not eligible and charities must have at least two sets of published annual accounts.

-Covid business grant allowances increased following removal of EU cap Charities could be able to access up to £9m in additional grant funding after the government lifted allowance limits that were capped by outdated EU state aid rules.
 The new guidance means charities with substantial retail, hospitality and leisure property portfolios, including charity shops, can now access up to £1.9m in business grants each, up from about £860k.
 An extra £9m, up from about £2.6m, will be available to charities that meet additional criteria including a 30 per cent reduction in turnover.
-The bodies are calling on the Department for Business, Energy and Industrial Strategy to ensure local authorities apply the changes immediately, so charities don’t miss out on the increased funding.
-The first application deadline is March 31st.

 New levelling up and community investments The government has announced three new community investment funds as part of its commitment to ‘levelling up across the whole of the United Kingdom to ensure that no community is left behind’.
 These new investment programmes are: Community Renewal Fund: An additional £220m funding to help local areas prepare for the launch of the UK Shared Prosperity Fund in 2022.
 This fund aims to support the people and communities most in need across the UK to pilot programmes and new approaches, and will invest in skills, community and place, local business and supporting people into employment.
 One hundred priority places have been identified and each has a lead authority that will invite project proposals from a range of local applicants, including VCSE organisations, and then submit a shortlist up to a maximum of £3m per location to the government.
 In the North East, nine local authority areas have made the priority places list: County Durham, Darlington, Hartlepool, Gateshead, Middlesbrough, Newcastle, Northumberland, Redcar and Cleveland, and South Tyneside.
 Timelines are tight – between March and May, local partners need to be working up bids and submitting them to their lead authority, which must appraise the bids and send their shortlist to government by June 18th.
 Projects will need to be delivered between August 2021 and March 31st, 2022.
 Levelling Up Fund: This £4.8bn investment into infrastructure will improve everyday life across the UK, including regenerating town centres and high streets, upgrading local transport, and investing in cultural and heritage assets.
 The fund is especially intended to support investment in areas in which it can make the biggest difference to everyday life, including ex-industrial areas, deprived towns and coastal communities.
 The fund is competitive; the first round will prioritise bids that can demonstrate investment or begin delivery on the ground in the coming financial year.
 Bids need to be submitted by June 18th.
 There will be future opportunities to bid in subsequent rounds.
 The fund will focus investment on projects that require up to £20m of funding.
 However, there is also scope for investing in larger high value transport projects, by exception.
 Themes for the first round are: transport investments, regeneration and town centre investment and cultural investment.
 Community Ownership Fund: £150m to help ensure communities can support and continue to benefit from the local facilities, community assets and amenities most important to them.
 From summer 2021, community groups will be able to bid for up to £250k matched-funding to help them buy or take over local community assets at risk of being lost, to run as community-owned businesses.
 In exceptional cases, up to £1m will be available to help establish a community-owned sports club or help buy a sports grounds at risk of being lost without community intervention.